Day 77: Monday, June 14th, 2021

-About a Girl – Nirvana: for practising the E to G change.
+About a Girl – Nirvana: for practicing the E to G change.

-Thunder Only Happens When It Rains – Fleetwood Mac: For practising the F to G change.
+Thunder Only Happens When It Rains – Fleetwood Mac: For practicing the F to G change.

-Although, I’m not actually practising the full songs, just the sections that use these specific chord changes.
+Although, I’m not actually practicing the full songs, just the sections that use these specific chord changes.

 Practice Time – 1 hour and 10 mins